bavery22/mtdev/README.md

 mtdev
 =====
+Master branch has only this Readme.md

-Contains Android makefiles for klaatu in the klaatu branch. upstream points to bitmath so we can stay in sync. can be dropped into AOSP in external/mtdev and build using mm
+Contains Android makefiles for klaatu in the klaatu branch.
+The upstream points to bitmath so we can stay in sync.
+The Klaatu branch can be dropped into AOSP in external/mtdev and
+    built using mm.